 Do you have a Ford car?
 Servicing costs got you wondering if you’re getting the best deal?
 You’re in the right place.

-We’ve put together this Ford car service price guide to help you compare the costs, know the common issues, and understand the factors that go into pricing your Ford car service.
+We’ve put together this price guide to help you compare the alternative car service costs near you, know the common issues, and understand the factors that go into pricing your Ford car service.
 That way, you can make an informed decision next time you’re due to book in with a service provider.

-So there’s a huge range in car models, engine types, and needs for car servicing, and therefore a lot of variation in what a Ford car service can cost.
-But don’t worry - we’ve done our best to break it down for you in this guide to reduce the overwhelm and make costs a lot more transparent for Ford car owners around Australia.
+There’s a huge range in car models, engine types, and needs for car servicing, and therefore a lot of variation in what a Ford car service can cost.
+But don’t worry — we’ve done our best to break it down for you in this guide to reduce any overwhelming feelings and make costs a lot more transparent for Ford car owners in the UK.

 How often do I need to service my Ford?